123 results found

-Martulli LM, Muyshondt L, Kerschbaum M, et al., 2019, Carbon fibre sheet moulding compounds with high in-mould flow: Linking morphology to tensile and compressive properties, Composites Part A: Applied Science and Manufacturing, Vol: 126, ISSN: 1359-835X
+Martulli LM, Muyshondt L, Kerschbaum M, et al., 2019, Carbon fibre sheet moulding compounds with high ine-mould flow: Linking morphology to tensile and compressive properties, COMPOSITES PART A-APPLIED SCIENCE AND MANUFACTURING, Vol: 126, ISSN: 1359-835X

 Pascoe J-A, Pimenta S, Pinho ST, 2019, Interlocking thin-ply reinforcement concept for improved fracture toughness and damage tolerance, Composites Science and Technology, Vol: 181, ISSN: 0266-3538